dotnet/docs-maui/docs/user-interface/controls/contentview.md

 The <xref:Microsoft.Maui.Controls.ContentView> class defines a `Content` property, of type <xref:Microsoft.Maui.Controls.View>, which represents the content of the <xref:Microsoft.Maui.Controls.ContentView>.
 This property is backed by a <xref:Microsoft.Maui.Controls.BindableProperty> object, which means that it can be the target of data bindings, and styled.

-The <xref:Microsoft.Maui.Controls.ContentView> class derives from the `TemplatedView` class, which defines the `ControlTemplate` bindable property, of type `ControlTemplate`, which defines the appearance of the control.
-For more information about the `ControlTemplate` property, see [Customize appearance with a ControlTemplate](#customize-appearance-with-a-controltemplate).
+The <xref:Microsoft.Maui.Controls.ContentView> class derives from the `TemplatedView` class, which defines the <xref:Microsoft.Maui.Controls.ControlTemplate> bindable property, of type <xref:Microsoft.Maui.Controls.ControlTemplate>, which defines the appearance of the control.
+For more information about the <xref:Microsoft.Maui.Controls.ControlTemplate> property, see [Customize appearance with a ControlTemplate](#customize-appearance-with-a-controltemplate).

 > [!NOTE]
 > A <xref:Microsoft.Maui.Controls.ContentView> can only contain a single child.